vanessah-26/ML-projects/README.md

-# Some projects with details in notebooks..
+# Project details in notebooks